 Why Do Those With Anxiety Fear Schizophrenia?

 Schizophrenia is very difficult to treat, and researchers are still trying to discover why it occurs and what is the best way to manage it.
-On the other hand, anxiety is always treatable.
-You simply need to find the right method of treatment – one that works well for you, and one that you're willing to commit to.
+On the other hand, anxiety is one of the most treatable mental health conditions.
+You simply need to find the right method of treatment - one that works well for you, and one that you're willing to commit to.
+Speak with a mental health professional to begin your road to recovery from anxiety.